micahflee/gopass/README.md

 # Gopass

-Gopass is a secure password, passphrase, and passcode generator that uses a [cryptographically secure random number generator]((https://pkg.go.dev/crypto/rand)).
+Gopass is a password, passphrase, and passcode generator that uses a [cryptographically secure random number generator]((https://pkg.go.dev/crypto/rand)).
 It uses the Diceware method to generate secure and memorable passphrases.

 For example, if you need a passphrase, run `gopass phrase`: